ABasharEter/JudgeSharp/JudgeSharp/ReadMe.txt

 -Adding Add Batch Test Cases Files feature.
 -Adding Lock feature for to problem set when it has at least one locked problem.
 -Allowing the application to launch without the g++ compiler if the g++ compiler failed to initialize.
+-Allowing the application to automatically detect the g++ compiler if it is in the working directory inside the MinGW64/bin folder.
+-Recalibration the time and memory constants of the dummy program which is used to calculate the relative resource usage.
 -Allowing any type of files to be opened as a test case file.
 -Fixing bug when testing a file multiple times on low performance machine.
 -Fixing bug when opening a problem set two times.